 Great question.
 Just how much do the valuation multiples vary by industry sector?
 Let’s take a closer look at this.

 Business value is about risk and returns.
-Hence, to measure business value, you need to estimate both its earning ability and risk.
-The best way to size business risk is to calculate the discount and capitalization rates.
-After that, you can use these numbers to run any income-based valuation method you want.
+Therefore, to measure business value, you need to estimate both its earning ability and risk.
+Firstly, you size business risk by calculating the discount and capitalization rates.
+Secondly, you can use these numbers to run any income-based valuation method you want.

 Valuation multiples work similarly.
 Just take a closer look at the multiples based on the EBITDA or net income.
 In fact, these valuation multiples act pretty much as the inverse of the company’s capitalization rate.
 In other words, instead of dividing the business earnings by the cap rate, you multiply it by the valuation multiple.
 Either way, you calculate your business value.